The University of Tampa Macdonald-Kelce Library

 Macdonald-Kelce Library, Archives & Special Collections

-Many books in our general collection are primary sources or contain primary sources in them.
+Many books housed in our general and special collections are primary sources or contain primary sources in them.
 Type in your search terms along with "primary sources," "correspondence," "interviews," "diary," or "documents" and you will find books like Women and the national experience : primary sources in American history / [edited by] Ellen Skinner and Theories and documents of contemporary art : a sourcebook of artists’ writings [edited by] Kristine Stiles and Peter Selz.

 The library also has a historical collection of digitized student publications including the Minaret, the UT Journal, the Moroccan, and the Insighter Newsletter.